benwaar/ai-prompt-engineering/README.md

 See [LICENSE](LICENSE) for terms.
 Code and prompt text are provided under a permissive grant; image assets are copyrighted by 1311.uk and excluded from that grant unless otherwise specified.

+## Final note

+If you'd like a guided study plan for exploring AI art prompt-engineering, see the companion document: `docs/AI_ART_PROMPT_STUDY_PLAN.md`.